hoko/hoko-docs/_posts/2015-03-02-quickstart-ios.md

 # Setup Associated Domains (Universal Links) - **iOS 9.0+**

 For your app to fully support the newly introduced `Universal Links` by Apple you'll have to enable and add a new entry in the `Associated Domains` section, inside your application target's `Capabilities` tab.
-Click on the '+' button and add a new entry with the following value: `applinks:myapp.hoko.link`, being `your-subdomain` the Hoko subdomain you chose for your app's Hoko links.
+Click on the '+' button and add a new entry with the following value: `applinks:myapp.hoko.link`, being `myapp` the Hoko subdomain you chose for your app's Hoko links.
 You can also have <u>your own link domain</u> ([learn more about this on the subdomains section](http://support.hokolinks.com/why-do-i-need-a-subdomain/)).

 ![URL Scheme](/assets/images/associated-domains.png)